 Favorite things to do in Barcelona

-I want to share with you my list of favorite things to do in Barcelona; (some must see and other hot local spots).
+I want to share with you my list of favorite things to do in Barcelona:

 Sagrada Familia, Barcelona, Spain

-Sagrada Familia is one of the most famous landmarks of this city, a monumental church based on the plans of the architect Francisco de Paula del Villar.
+The Sagrada Familia is an architectural masterpiece and an iconic symbol of Barcelona, Spain.
+It is one of the most famous landmarks of this city, a monumental church based on the plans of the architect Francisco de Paula del Villar.
 He abandoned the project in 1883 and Antoni Gaudi was commissioned to continue with it.
 It has been under construction for 135 years and is not yet finished; an ongoing piece of art.
 It is hoped to be completed in 2026, the centennial of Gaudí’s death.

 Visiting Sagrada Familia is definitely a must and it is no wonder that thousands of people choose to do so, over 3 million people visit the famous temple every year.
 It is vying for the title of most popular tourist attraction in the world.